Moxo review: Pricing, pros, cons, and is it worth it in 2026?

 Pros

-- Activity streams: The running feed of updates and actions helps teams track every change, message, and file upload without sorting through long threads.
+- Activity streams: The running feed of updates and actions helps teams track every change, message, and file upload.
+This way, they don’t have to sort through long threads.

 - External guest access: Businesses appreciate being able to invite outside partners or auditors securely without giving full account access.